 The Picaso Lab classic leather sleeve lets you pack your Apple notebook with confidence.
 Available in a slew of color choices, I opted for the black and coral red option you see above because it’s stunning and really pops.
 I even had my full name engraved in the leather to give it some ownership.

-As I noted in my 8 favorite accessories for the 2017 MacBook Pro post, I use the Booq Slimcase Pro laptop bag to lug all my peripherals around with my notebook on the go.
+I use a Cocoon backpack to lug all my peripherals around with my notebook on the go.
 Nevertheless, there are still times when I want to travel lightly and leave my peripherals at home.
 It wasn’t long before I realized I needed a computer sleeve for this purpose.

 My searches led me to Picaso Lab, a California-based company that specializes in quality hand-made leather sleeves for Apple notebooks.
 After just two days, Alex from Picaso Lab whipped up one of these classy handmade sleeves for my computer using the advanced crafting skills he learned from his grandfather and locally-sourced Napa leather.

 Putting my 2017 MacBook Pro in the sleeve took some effort the first day I used it, but a note inside the box explained to me that there was a “break-in” process, which takes about 72 hours.
 Throughout this period, you’re supposed to leave your notebook in the sleeve overnight so the leather can form to it.
 Realistically, it took around two weeks for my sleeve to break in completely, but your mileage could vary depending on how much you use it.

 Two inches of a coral red-colored leather line the lip of the interior and lead you into the sleeve, where you’ll find a color-matched felt material that keeps your computer safe from scratches.
 Coupled with the padded leather, your notebook is protected from light travels to and from home or work.